 Before we begin, one clear distinction has to be made between two concepts: emoticons and emojis.
 According to specialist Alex Hem, emoticons are short combinations of characters from western writings where grouping represents a human emotion, for example: the emoticon : -) represents happiness and >:| represents anger.
 Emoticons are comprised solely of these standard characters, not related to the lack of technological innovation when emoticons first appeared in the 80’s.

-Emojis, on the other hand, was created at the end of the 90’s by a Japanese communications company NTT DoCoMo.
-They indicate not only human emotions, but they also various experiences, objects, humans, and places (such as a car ride, family, and even weather conditions).
+Emojis, on the other hand, were created at the end of the 90’s by a Japanese communications company NTT DoCoMo.
+They indicate not only human emotions, but also various experiences, objects, humans, and places (such as a car ride, family, and even weather conditions).

 Why Are Emojis So Powerful?

 Emojis are an ideal communication element, as data from the Emoji Consumer Science team shows that 92% of the world’s population now use the visual icons at least several times a year.
 With everything happening more often in an instant, images help share more information than a string of words can through messages.
-Jeremy Burge, the founder of the Emojis online encyclopedia, noted how the “are the best way to add personality to a clear textual conversation”.
+Jeremy Burge, the founder of the Emojis online encyclopedia, noted how they “are the best way to add personality to a clear textual conversation.”

 Emojis provide an emotional backbone to a text thread, which a majority of the time is not enough to give a clear meaning.
 A study performed by experts in Mexico highlighted the interaction with people using emojis.
 In this study, two groups of people would chat through computers, where one of the groups used emojis and the other did not.
 The results showed that the group who were able to use them enjoyed their interactions more than those who used just text.